 “Despite the ongoing pandemic, China did not abdicate the role as an economic leader -especially in the manufacturing sector.
-In 2020, China’s GDP grew 3%, whilst the rest of the world contracted.
-For Italy, China is an important trade partner, with a commercial exchange of 44 billion euro – noted Dr. Patrizia Paglia, President of the Industrial Federation Canavese.
+In 2020, China’s GDP grew 3%, whilst the rest of the world’s GDP contracted.
+For Italy, China is an important trade partner, with a commercial exchange of 44 billion euro” – noted Dr. Patrizia Paglia, President of the Industrial Federation Canavese.

 The essential China checklist

-Dr. Peirone explains in the webinar “expanding to China today opens very different perspectives compared to the previous years”.
-The digitalisation and speed in China offer Italian businesses new perspectives to enter the market, however, companies should understand the legal and financial responsibilities and activate the legal protection, before speeding ahead.
+Dr. Peirone explains in the webinar “expanding to China today is very different compared to the previous years”.
+The digitalisation and speed in China offer Italian businesses new perspectives to enter the market, however, companies should understand the legal and financial responsibilities and activate legal protection, before speeding ahead.
 In the below, we provide three aspects of the essential China checklist.

 Pre-investment stage: trademark and patent protection